|Nutrition Facts (per serving)|

-Arrange two tortillas on the cookie sheet and then evenly top with 1/4 cup of the cheese.
+Arrange 2 of the tortillas on the cookie sheet and then evenly top with 1/4 cup of the cheese.

-Top the cheese with the sliced ham, the diced tomatoes, green onion and then the other 1/4 cup of cheese.
+Top the cheese with the sliced ham, the diced tomatoes, green onion (if using), and then the remaining 1/4 cup of cheese.

-Sprinkle each with a little freshly ground black pepper and then cover each with another tortilla.
+Sprinkle each with a little freshly ground black pepper and then cover each with the remaining tortillas.

 Brush the tops with vegetable oil and bake in the oven for about 10 to 12 minutes, until browned.